-A VIEW is created by SELECT statements.
+We can create a new view by using the CREATE VIEW and SELECT statement.
 SELECT statements are used to take data from the source table to make a VIEW.

 OR REPLACE: It is optional.
-It is used when a VIEW already exist.
+It is used when a VIEW already exists.
 If you do not specify this clause and the VIEW already exists, the CREATE VIEW statement will return an error.

 view_name: It specifies the name of the VIEW that you want to create in MySQL.